hangoclong/fast-ScholarAI/docs/development-docs.md

 - **Abstract Screening:** (`/abstract-screening`) Displays entries marked 'included' during title screening.
 Users assign 'included', 'excluded', or 'maybe' status.
 Updates status via `/api/database?action=update-screening`.
 - **AI Assistance (Optional):**
     - Uses Google Gemini via the `/api/gemini` backend route (POST method).
-    - Requires a Gemini API key, saved via the Settings UI (`/api/database?action=saveApiKey`).
+    - Requires a Gemini API key, saved via the "Edit AI Prompt" dialog (`/api/database?action=saveApiKey`).
-    - Uses customizable prompts (base instructions), saved via the Settings page (`/api/database?action=savePrompt`).
+    - Uses customizable prompts (base instructions) specific to each screening type ('title' or 'abstract'), saved via the "Edit AI Prompt" dialog (`/api/database?action=savePrompt`, storing keys `ai_prompt_title` and `ai_prompt_abstract`).
     - **Batch Processing (`AIBatchProcessor.tsx`):**
+        - Fetches the appropriate prompt (`ai_prompt_title` or `ai_prompt_abstract`) from the database based on the current screening stage. **Crucially, the accuracy of the AI's task depends on the correct prompt being saved for the specific screening type.** If abstract screening seems to use title-screening logic, verify the content of the `ai_prompt_abstract` setting using the "Edit AI Prompt" dialog in the Abstract Screening UI.
         - Filters selected entries for 'pending' or 'maybe' status.
         - Iteratively processes entries in batches (default size 50).
         - For each batch: